-Arcan is a powerful development framework for creating virtually anything between user interfaces for specialized embedded applications all the way to full-blown standalone desktop environments.
+Arcan is a powerful development framework for creating virtually anything between user interfaces for specialised embedded applications all the way to full-blown standalone desktop environments.

-For a high-level presentation, please refer to the video:
+For a high-level presentation, please refer to this video:

 Among the more uncommon features in Arcan, we can find:

 - A multi-process way of hooking up dynamic data-sources (“frameservers”) such as online video streams, capture devices, and even other running programs as programmable objects for both graphics, audio and input.
 This permits aggressive privilege separation for what has historically been error-prone and security challenged tasks.

 - Capable of being its own compositor, display server and window manager at the same time.
 There are two build outputs, arcan and arcan_lwa (‘lightweight’).
 Arcan uses the underlying hardware to present aural and visual information and obtains input from external devices. arcan_lwa re-uses most of the same codebase and API, but uses arcan for input and output.

 - Built-in monitoring and crash-dump analysis.
 The engine can serialise vital internal state to a Lua script (“crash dump”) or to another version of itself periodically (“monitoring”) to allow external filters and tools to be written quickly in order to track down bugs or suspicious activity.